TABLE OF CONTENTS

 The unseizability laid down for salaries, wages or periodic payments cannot be combined with the unseizability laid down for money or bank balances.

-If the aforementioned rules on attachment are not observed, the maintenance debtor may object to the seizure.
+If the aforementioned rules on seizability are not observed, the maintenance debtor may object to the seizure.

 The Portuguese Civil Code lays down a limitation period of five years for overdue maintenance payments.
-This means that five years after the due date of the maintenance payments, the right to the payments is prescribed due to non-use.
+So, five years after the due date of the maintenance payments, the right to these payments is prescribed due to non-use.
 The limitation period is interrupted by summons for legal proceedings concerned with maintenance payments.
-The maintenance debtor may waive the limitation after the expiration of the statute of limitations.
+For their part, the maintenance debtor may waive the limitation after the expiration of the statute of limitations.

 Portuguese civil procedural law does not lay down a limitation period after which the maintenance creditor can no longer bring maintenance enforcement proceedings.
 Prescribed maintenance payments may therefore be subject to enforcement.
 In this case, the court may not be aware, ex officio, of the prescription.
 In order to be effective, the prescription must be invoked by the maintenance debtor, who may object to the enforcement on that basis.